OSGeo/gdal/doc/source/drivers/raster/jp2openjpeg.rst

       this option can be useful when doing whole image decompression and the image is single-tiled.
 Note however that the tile size must not exceed 2 GB since that's the limit supported by GDAL.

--  .. oo:: TPSOT_COMPLIANT
-      :choices: YES, NO
-      :default: YES
-      :since: 3.11

-      (OpenJPEG >= 2.5.3) Assume that a multi-tilepart file is compliant with respect to the TPSOT value.
-Turn that setting to NO only if you may deal with non-compliant files such as the ones of https://github.com/uclouvain/openjpeg/pull/514 .
-      Default behavior prior to OpenJPEG 2.5.3 was equivalent to NO.

 Creation Options
 ----------------